-The Director of Educational Studies reviews the proposed committee membership submitted by the student and makes a recommendation to the Coordinator of Graduate Studies in the Department of Education who forwards the recommended committee membership to the dean of the Graduate School.
+The Ph.D.
+Program Coordinator reviews the proposed committee membership submitted by the student and makes a recommendation to the Department of Education Graduate Program Coordinator who forwards the recommended committee membership to the dean of the Graduate School.
 The dean formally approves and appoints the committee and its chair and then notifies the student and committee members.